atlhon/gnome-shell-shutdowntimer/README.md

 Known issues
 ------------

+There are no notifications sent reminding that the timer is running.
+If the *Even with unsaved documents* is enabled there is not even a shutdown dialog.
+But who cares, right? :)

-The shutdown does not complete until confirmed in a dialog invoked if there is an application like Rhytmbox running (and playing).
+**Solved**: The shutdown does not complete until confirmed in a dialog invoked if there is an application like Rhytmbox running (and playing).